About USC Gould

-- “The Equal Sovereignty Principle as Election Law Federalism Doctrine.”
-In American Federalism and Public Policy (Routledge, 2018).
+- “The Equal Sovereignty Principle as Federalism Sub-Doctrine: A Reassessment of Shelby County v.
+Holder,” in Controversies in American Federalism and Public Policy, edited by Christopher P. Banks, 171-186 (Routledge, 2018).

 - “Offering a New Vision for Equal Protection: The Story of Harper v.
 Virginia State Board of Elections,” in Election Law Stories, edited by Joshua A. Douglas and Eugene D. Mazo, 63-86 (Foundation Press, 2016).